sungsik-kong/PhyNEST.jl/docs/src/manual/networkest.md

 We use the `PHYLIP` alignment file in `/example` folder of PhyNEST package.
 The sequence alignment is parsed using function `readPhylipFile!` as shown [here](https://sungsik-kong.github.io/PhyNEST.jl/dev/manual/input/#Parsing-DNA-alignment-data).

-Then, we specify the starting tree (or network) stored in the `HybridNetwork` object using function [`readTopology()`](https://crsl4.github.io/PhyloNetworks.jl/latest/lib/public/#PhyloNetworks.readTopology).
+Then, we specify the starting tree (or network) stored in the `HybridNetwork` object using function [`readTopology()`](https://crsl4.github.io/PhyloNetworks.jl/latest/lib/public/#PhyloNetworks.readTopology) from the package `PhyloNetworks`.
 The starting tree can be either estimated from the data or randomly generated.
-We use a random tree topology.
+Here, we use an arbitrarily generated tree topology.

 ```@julia netest
 using PhyNEST